Hyperautomation vs RPA technology, any difference?

 Hyperautomation, if put simply, is a modern approach of minimizing manual work across divisions and systems.
 Hyperautomation is carried out by integrating multiple technologies – automation, low-code-no-code, AI, ML – to discover, automate, execute, and orchestrate complex operations.

-• Business process automation focuses on streamlining entire processes for efficiency
+- Business process management focuses on streamlining entire processes for efficiency

 Yes, RPA takes over in handling simple activities, which don’t necessarily require human oversight and partake.
 But RPA is only one part of the bigger picture.